MeadCo/ScriptX.Print.Client/docs/readme.md

 In addition there are a number of useful UI libraries that encapsulate commonly required behaviour.

-#### A note on browsers and devices, abstrations and dependency injection
+#### A note on browsers and devices, abstractions and dependency injection

 The libraries are developed for 'evergreen' browsers on common devices.
 These libraries will not be compatible with ancient versions of Internet Explorer.
-However, MeadCo ScriptX continues to be available and support old versions of Internet Explorer.
+However, the MeadCo ScriptX add-on continues to be available and supports old versions of Internet Explorer.
 Script code in this scenario will be utilising the *'window.factory'* object.
-By use of a compatibility layer hat same code can be bought to more modern browsers.
-With the proviso of course that the HTML that renders successfully in the older browser renders in modern browers.
+By use of a compatibility layer that same code can be bought to more modern browsers.
+With the proviso of course that the HTML that renders successfully in the older browser renders correctly in modern browsers.

-We do not want the MeadC.ScriptX.Client libraries to depend on anything other than itself.
+We do not want the MeadC.ScriptX.Client libraries to depend on anything other than thenselves.
 Our clients are many and varied and will no doubt be taking dependencies on many libraries, we dont want to work against those choices but work with them.
 The core library abstracts behaviour and then the dependency dependent layer uses simple injection to configure the core layer for the environment.